Programs in Carbondale

 Summer Research Academy

-is for students entering grades 10-12, and runs June 1 – June 27, 2025.
+is for students entering grades 10-12, and runs through most of June.
 SIU and IMSA are hosting a residential learning experience in which students engage in authentic research under the guidance of SIU faculty.
 A range of topics is available and students will submit their top choices when completing registration.

 Schedule: